Learn How Not To Make Poor Choices While Developing a Theme for WordPress

 So, what are the ways you can take to make sure you can protect yourself from making poor theme colour choices?
 Playing around prebuilt colour schemes is a standard way to perform the job, but there is another method we are going to talk about in this post.

 Correcting the Contrast Using Sass or LESS

 Planning a striking contrast is essential to make your site engaging and Sass and LESS are just right to do the job.
-For those who are familiar with the virtues of CSS, must be knowing about SASS and LESS to choose contrasting colors.
+For those who are familiar with the virtues of CSS, must be knowing about SASS and LESS to choose contrasting colours.
 You can either use ‘brightness ()’ or ‘lightness()’ to make a nice contrast between the background and the text.
 In addition, ‘darken()’ and ‘lighten()’ can be used to perform some modifications.
-There are more options to get the desired color brightness and amount of contrast.
+There are more options to get the desired colour brightness and the amount of contrast.

 However, when using SASS and LESS for WordPress theme development, you are indirectly altering the CSS in a new way.
-To combine SASS or LESS within your theme, you need to offload CSS into a WordPress plugins called Jetpack.
+To combine SASS or LESS within your theme, you need to offload CSS into WordPress plugins called Jetpack.

 Jetpack Custom CSS

 One of the most underrated or we can say underutilized features of Jetpack is CSS Custom Module.
 The plugin comes packed with all the essential PHP libraries, and showcase them all with the help of functions such as jetpack_sass_css_preprocess ():

 Now, it’s up to you where you wish to implement the $accent-color variable.